ietf-wg-alto/draft-ietf-alto-path-vector/overview.md

 Resource Directory (IRD) (e.g., `application/alto-costmap+json` for Cost Map and `application/alto-endpointcost+json` for Endpoint Cost Map).
-Simply putting `multipart/related` as the media type, however, makes it impossible for an ALTO Client to identify the type of service provided by related entries.
+Simply putting `multipart/related` as the media type, however, makes it impossible for an ALTO client to identify the type of service provided by related entries.

 To address this issue, this document uses the `type` parameter to indicate the